-The 2022 farmer questionnaires for MON 810 focused on Spain which accounted for 95,81% of the MON 810 plantings in the EU in 2021, reflecting the range and distribution of farming practices and environments exposed to MON 810 plants and their cultivation.
+Since 2022 growing season, the farmer questionnaires for MON 810 focused on Spain which accounted for e.g. 96,06% of the MON 810 plantings in the EU in 2023, reflecting the range and distribution of farming practices and environments exposed to MON 810 plants and their cultivation.
 This allows for cross-checking of information indicative of an unanticipated effect, and the possibility to establish correlations either by comparing questionnaires between regions, or associating answers to observations made by existing networks, such as extension services (insect pest pressure).
-Considering the limited MON 810 cultivation area in Portugal and that the annual farmer interviews are conducted in Portugal by the Portuguese authorities, additional farmer questionnaire survey in Portugal was considered not necessary.
+Considering the limited MON 810 cultivation area in Portugal and that the annual farmer interviews and inspections are conducted in Portugal by the Portuguese authorities, additional farmer questionnaire survey in Portugal was considered not necessary.
+Any unexpected effect would be reported at the official monitoring and inspections conducted by the Portuguese authorities.

-In 2022, 250 farmers in Spain were asked to complete the questionnaire.
+In 2023, 250 farmers in Spain were asked to complete the questionnaire.
 As in the previous years, the sample size was considered large enough to give sufficient power to the test (i.e., the probability to reject the null hypothesis while the value of the probability of the answer is small).
-The farmers/fields were randomly selected depending on the market distribution (see Appendix 1 for details on methodology).
+The farmers/fields were randomly selected depending on the market distribution (see 0 for details on methodology).

 The interviewers were able to complete the targeted numbers of the farmer questionnaires in two waves of interviews as indicated above during the growing season.
-The interviews were performed by bithA, a qualified, independent company incorporating personnel with vast experience in the conduct of farmer questionnaires surveys including those associated to post-market monitoring of MON 810 cultivation.
+The interviews were performed by bithA15, a qualified, independent company incorporating personnel with vast experience in the conduct of farmer questionnaires surveys including those associated to post-market monitoring of MON 810 cultivation.
 All interviewers have been involved since the beginning of the farmer questionnaires and are well trained and equipped to conduct the interviews.
 Experience gained during surveys (uncertainties, misinterpretation of questions) were shared and resolved as necessary.
 The 'user manual' developed previously was amended to appropriately assist the interviewers in filling in the revised questionnaires with the farmers (see Appendix 4).